microsoft/aerial_wildlife_detection/doc/builtin_models.md

 ```

 ### Default model settings

-Below follow the default parameters for each of the built-in models.
+This section presents the default parameters for each of the built-in models.
 You may use these as a template for your JSON file to override parameters.

 Notes:
 * Not all of the arguments specified in the defaults are required.
 If an argument (or argument block) is missing in your custom JSON file, it will be replaced with the defaults listed below.